WebAssembly/WASI/proposals/filesystem/wit/wasi-filesystem.wit.md

     read,
     /// Write mode: Data can be written to. write,
-    /// Append mode: Data written to the file is always appended to the file's
-    /// end.
-    append,
     /// Write according to synchronized I/O data integrity completion.
 Only the
     /// data stored in the file is synchronized. dsync,